-- They are calorie rich (so you consume more calories for a given volume of food)
+- It is calorie rich (so you consume more calories for a given volume of food)

-- They don’t make you feel full for long (increasing the risk of overeating)
+- It doesn't make you feel full for long (increasing the risk of overeating)

 - Where sugar is concerned this may be ‘hidden’ (so people don’t realise how much they are consuming)

-- They don’t contain much fibre (which could help control weight) and they reduce the diversity of our gut microbiota (which is now being suggested as an another factor influencing weight).
+- It usually doesn't contain much fibre (which could help control weight) and so reduces the diversity of our gut microbiota (which is now being suggested as an another factor influencing weight).

 - Where such food is relatively cheap and readily available this is likely to be a further factor leading to overconsumption.

 - Salt contributes to weight gain in a different way.
 It increases thirst, leading to increased fluid consumption – and where the fluid is sugar sweetened beverages this contributes to weight gain as described earlier.

 Conversely vegetables, fruit and whole grains are particularly likely to help control weight.